 - Modeling of ethical, professional, and technical behavior

-- Guidance of behavioral case decision making, conceptualization, and problem solving
+- Guidance of behavioral case decision-making, conceptualization, and problem-solving

 - Review of written materials like reports, behavior programs, and data sheets

-- Evaluation and oversight regarding the effects of the behavioral service delivery and supervision
+- Evaluation and oversight of behavioral service delivery and supervision

 - Up to half of the supervision can be conducted in small groups

-- The supervised experience must be conducted according to a written contract pre-established between you and your supervisor
+- All supervised experience must be documented and governed by a written contract

-Supervised Experience Requirements for Assistant Applied Behavior Analysts (AABA)
+Supervised Experience Requirements for Assistant Applied Behavior Analysts

 Step 3.
 Pass the BCBA® Certification Exam